-From 2024-25, the costs of undertaking regulatory activities associated with the Prescribed List are to be recovered using a combination of application fees and a levy for activities not directly attributed to an individual sponsor.
+In 2024-25, the cost recovery arrangements were amended to include a combination of application fees and a levy to recover the cost of activities not directly attributed to an individual sponsor.
 Costs are not recovered for waivers and exemptions that are available under legislation in certain circumstances.

-The 2024-25 cost recovered services for evaluation, listing and management services for the Prescribed List include:
+From 2024-25 onwards, cost recovered services for evaluation, listing and management services for the Prescribed List include: